BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas like San Telmo market or La Boca.
-Keep your valuables secure and out of sight, and avoid flashing expensive phones or cameras.
-Pickpocketing is common, so a cross-body bag worn in front of you is your best friend.
+Be aware of your surroundings, especially in crowded areas like San Telmo market or on public transport.
+Keep your valuables secure and avoid flashing expensive items.
+Pickpocketing can occur, so a money belt or a secure cross-body bag is a good idea.

 packing